 Contact points in Iran

-Ambassade Royale des Pays-Bas à Téhéran
+Luxembourg is represented by the Ambassade Royale des Pays-Bas à Téhéran

-Ambassade du Royaume de Belgique à Téhéran
+Competent post for consular affairs by Ambassade du Royaume de Belgique à Téhéran

-Ms. Nooshin RAHGOZAR
+Mrs Nooshin RAHGOZAR

 Country risk as defined by Office du Ducroire for Iran